CSAllenISDClassroom/scheduling-app-model-magicpizzaboxes/Functionality.md

 listing that there are no available seats.
 Test fails if user is allowed to select class and it registers.

-## Combined School Class List
-### Functionality
-### Design
-### QA

 ## Viewable Blocked Schedule
 ### Functionality
 As the user assigns classes to class periods, they will show up in a visual blocked schedule.
 The visual will show A and B days next to each other, and to assign a class to a specific period, the user will click the class and then click on the period they want that class.
 The blocked schedule will highlight possible periods to assign a class whenever a class is selected.
 ### Design
 Our backend will contain a function to return all the eligible class periods for a given class.
 This way, the frontend will be able to highlight eligible classes.
 Periods classes are available will be stored in our database.
 The backend will query the database and select the specific class.
 ### QA
 Make sure all eligible class period appear.
 When the user choose a class, make sure the correct possible period was highlighted and make